kevinnowland/mnist-models/README.md

   - Type hints
   - Docstrings
   - Generating documentatoin with sphinx + readthedocs
+4. Hunting for bugs
+  - Printing
+  - Logging
 1. Structuring a repository that is pip installable
 6. Object oriented vs functional programming